-Pressing the MENU button will bring up the menu settings window.
-In TLAR-basic, this window will allow you to access sub-windows for aircraft settings, a built-in guide, or manage/upgrade your subscription to TLAR-pro/expert.
+Pressing the MENU button will bring up the menu settings MENU In TLAR-basic, this window will allow you to window. aircraft settings, a built-in sub-windows for access guide, or manage/upgrade your subscription to TLAR-pro/expert.
 If the MENU button is hit again, this menu window will go away and you will return to the compass rose.